Dahoas/gpt-query/projects/critic/README.md

-# Description
+# GPT-4 as a Step-level Critic

-This project investigates the verification abilities of gpt-4 WITHOUT code (we do not consider code because it is a big confounding factor).
+This project investigates the verification abilities of gpt-4 WITHOUT code at the step-level on GSM8K and MATH.
+You can find a writeup of our findings [here](https://dahoas.github.io/llms/reasoning/2024/01/12/critic.html).

-# Questions

-- How much of the multi-sample improvement comes from reinforcing correctness of correct answers with the same final answers
-    - where does the improvement come from?